DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Fallen Abbey.md

 >
 > The Abbot, however, knew that the Baroness would never give him her heart willingly—and so, he developed a dark and cunning plot.
 >
 > As a celestial, the Abbot could sense the scent of lycanthropy upon Baron Krezkov and his son, Ilya.
-Through the use of his ***change shape*** ability, the Abbot appeared to Ilya in the form of Ilya’s long—absent aunt, Zuleika.
+Through the use of his ***change shape*** ability, the Abbot appeared to Ilya in the form of Ilya’s long-absent aunt, Zuleika.
 >
 > "Zuleika" revealed to Ilya that he and his father's line were werewolves—misunderstood creatures once feared and respected as enemies of Strahd.
 She claimed, however, that Strahd had corrupted their bloodline by convincing his ancestors to poison themselves with wolfsbane and silver, removing some of his most powerful foes.
 >